What is a Child Theme and Why You May Need One

 Each theme doesn’t just make your site look a certain way.
 Themes enable your website to do things too.
-I’m talking about features like how your site changes on a mobile device versus large desktop.
+I’m talking about features like how your site changes on a mobile device versus a large desktop.
 Or how the menus behave.
 Or even more complicated behaviors too many to mention.

-Most of this takes place in the functions file of the them.
+Most of this takes place in the functions file of them.
 This file contains super complicated coding most of the time.

 So, your theme makes your website behave the way you want it.

 Try This First: Using the Theme Customizer to Make Changes

 Now, pretend you like how your website behaves, but you want to change some features about how it looks.

 If it’s a well-made theme, you can explore a couple of options.

 No matter how tech-adverse you might be, you might be able to customize your theme in the customizer.
 You’ll find this in your dashboard under Appearance → Customize.
 (As I demonstrate below :-))